 Meetup on Motivation conducted by our COO Diana Pirshtuk

 In the beginning of 2020 Mifort took part in a big meetup for 200 people in most popular meeting place for IT people EventSpace.
 It was dedicated to working with people and processes.
-The speaker was Mifort’s Chief Operating Officer Diana Pirshtuk, she was invited to speak on her extensive hands-on experience in "Rowing technique or deep motivation of developers." target audience of this event was mainly represented by people who occupy senior positions or have their own business in IT.
+The speaker was Mifort’s COO Diana Pirshtuk, she was invited to speak on her extensive hands-on experience in "Rowing technique or deep motivation of developers." target audience of this event was mainly represented by people who occupy senior positions or have their own business in IT.
 Diana talked about: